 I’ve been with my amazing husband Neil for 35 years and we have three wonderful grown up children.
 I’ve been a schoolteacher for 27 years, currently teaching year one pupils and I’m also fluent in French and teach that too.

-I contacted my GP at the end of last year as I was worried about my memory because I kept forgetting certain words.
 Initially I thought it was menopause or stress that might be the cause, I never even gave dementia a thought.

 Receiving the dementia diagnosis

 I was referred to my local hospital for further examination, where an MRI scan showed signs of shrinkage on the left side of my brain.
 From there I was then referred to specialists in Oxford where more detailed assessments were carried out.

 It was here that I was given the official diagnosis of semantic dementia.
 I couldn’t believe what I was being told.
 I’d never heard of it, but it’s a rarer form of dementia that can lead to a loss of memory for words and their meanings.

 ‘With no other family or friends living with dementia, the diagnosis was complete unfamiliar territory to me.'

 Apart from forgetting the odd word for certain things I felt completely fine.
 I was hoping I’d just be given some medication that would help and everything would go back to normal.

 But now I understand that I’m living with a progressive condition that currently has no cure.